 HLS 411 Management Communications in Health Care Administration (A,Y).
 Provides an overview of health care communication issues essential in performing the managerial role.
 Includes a wide variety of topics that will enhance skill development in the areas of interpersonal, public speaking, and persuasive communication; meeting organization and management; and business letter, memo, and policy writing.
 Provides instruction in the use of graphics presentation software.
 3 Cr.
 Fall.

 HLS 412 Health Care Administration Planning (A).
 Investigates the planning process as applied to a health care setting.
 Includes these topics: assessing need, analyzing quantitative and qualitative data, health care law and regulations, the budgeting process, and process and outcome evaluation.
 Involves applying the planning process toward the preparation of a proposal.
 3 Cr.
-Spring.
+Every Semester.

 HLS 413 Risk Management (A).
 Identifies the risks within health care institutions in order to protect the assets of organizations, agencies and individual providers.
 Risk management will be explored as part of an organizational strategic response.
 Areas of risk will be identified, discussed and strategies developed to eliminate, mitigate, prevent and defend against errors.
 Course topics will include health care operations, regulations, corporate compliance, employer risks, patient communication and financing.
 3 Cr.